-Abstract Giles (Multilevel Monte Carlo path simulation Operations Research, 2008; 56: 607-617) introduced a multi-level Monte Carlo method for approximating the expected value of a function of a stochastic differential equation solution.
+Abstract Giles (Oper.
+Res.
+56:607-617, 2008) introduced a multi-level Monte Carlo method for approximating the expected value of a function of a stochastic differential equation solution.
 A key application is to compute the expected payoff of a financial option.
 This new method improves on the computational complexity of standard Monte Carlo.
 Giles analysed globally Lipschitz payoffs, but also found good performance in practice for non-globally Lipschitz cases.
 In this work, we show that the multi-level Monte Carlo method can be rigorously justified for non-globally Lipschitz payoffs.
 In particular, we consider digital, lookback and barrier options.
 This requires non-standard strong convergence analysis of the Euler-Maruyama method.